libraryaddict/stores-opt-out/README.md

 # How do I install this?

-`git checkout libraryaddict/KolBoycotto release-data`

-This will install the data file, but not the script itself.
-To install the script, use
+There are two different methods, depending on your usecase.
+If you want this as a standalone script, you will use

-`git checkout libraryaddict/KolBoycotto release`
+`git checkout loathers/KolBoycotto release`

 This will install both the data file, and the script.
 The script itself can be run as a standalone with the arguments `start` and `stop`

+Otherwise to install just the data file but not the standalone script, you will use

+`git checkout loathers/KolBoycotto release-data`

 # What is this?